Lau Kar-leung: Style and techniques

 Regarding his style of fight choreography, Lau was generally considered a purist, who sought to portray the various martial arts as authentically as possible.
 He was also notable for emphasizing both unarmed and armed arts.
 He avoided overt stylization in his on-screen combat, minimizing the use of wirework and trampolines that would prove the staple of other choreographers like Yuen Woo-ping.
 "My only aim in making a film is to exalt the martial arts," he said in a South China Morning Post interview.
 In the same interview, he stated"There are four kinds of kung fu.
 The first one is the one you use to fight, free fighting, kicking the sandbags, running, not much to learn.
 The second is for strengthening your body – tai chi, which strengthens your chi.
 The third kind is for exhibition – showing off, so even people sitting far away can see it.
 The fourth kind is my kind – I learned it to fight in movies!"

 To that end, he infrequently used low kicks, common in real unarmed combat, for more visible and spectacular high kicks.

 Teaching

 Lau began training students Hung Gar before the age of 5 and was already quite proficient in the style.
 Bruce Lee treated Lau as an elder uncle and asked him for advice in regard to his film career.

+He also founded the Liu Clan (劉家班), a stunt team, which received two nominations for Best Action Choreography in the 6th and 8th Hong Kong Film Awards with Martial Arts of Shaolin (1986) and Tiger on the Beat (1988).

 Lau opened the Lau Family Hung Gar academy in Fanling, led by his pupil Mark Houghton.
 He gave his disciple the permission to spread the art of Lau Family Hung Gar to chosen students.
 There are already branches in England, Philippines, and Mainland China.